Ten Good Responses to Repetitive Questions from Alzheimer's Patients

 Throughout the stages of Alzheimer’s and other forms of dementia, caregivers are bombarded with repetitive questions from the patients.
 The questions have to do with the time of day, past events, future events, people who have died, stories they have told and have been told.
-The questions may be simple, but consider the quote below.
+The questions may be simple, but giving the answers can be tiring.

 “Having to answer the same question over and over and over saps morale like few other aspects of the illness.” -- DementiaGuide